valentina893/FruitTree/README.md

 all iterations of my python project.

-plan to show to recruiters at a cs career fair at my university. wish me luck
+demo'd to recruiters at the 2024 Tech Fair at UIC.